-It has come to our attention that some contractors and labor compliance programs may be misinterpreting the Travel and Subsistence provisions in the prevailing wage determination for Sheet Metal Worker in the following counties: Amador, Butte, Colusa, El Dorado, Glenn, Lassen, Modoc, Nevada, Placer, Plumas, Sacramento, Shasta, Sierra, Siskiyou, Sutter, Tehama, Yolo and Yuba Counties.
-These provisions are drawn from the Sheet Metal Workers' Local 162 Blended Master Labor Agreement effective 2007/2008 through 2011/2013, and since extended through June 30, 2015.
+December 5, 2014 It has come to our attention that some contractors and labor compliance programs may be misinterpreting the Travel & Subsistence provisions in the prevailing wage determination for Sheet Metal Workers in the following counties: Fresno, Madera, and Kings Counties.
+These provisions are drawn from the Sheet Metal Workers' Local 162 Blended Master Labor Agreement effective 2007/2008 through 2011/2013, and since extended through June 30, 2017.
 In 2012, Sheet Metal Workers' Local 162 merged into Sheet Metal Workers' Local 104.
-Therefore, Sheet Metal Workers' Local 104 provides this clarification jointly with SMACNA Sacramento Valley.

-- 1. Item 13 provides for travel pay for employees, depending on the location of the employer's permanent shop, the jobsite, and whether the employer is required to obtain labor from a local hiring hall pursuant to a collective bargaining agreement. - 2.
-The Travel and Subsistence Provisions are "intend[ed] travel pay to fairly compensate employees for travel, not to place contractors at a competitive disadvantage or to create artificial barriers against out-of-area contractors."
-Travel and Subsistence Provisions, Article VII, Section 2. - 3.
-Item 13, Section 1 provides that an employer whose permanent shop is located in a city that is within 50 miles from the jobsite is not required to pay travel pay. - 4.
-Item 13, Sections 4 and 5 provide that an employer whose permanent shop is located in a city more than 50 miles from the jobsite must pay travel pay as defined in those sections. - 5.
-Item 13, Section 6, provides that an employer who is signatory with other local unions of the Sheet Metal Workers and who obtains labor through the local hiring hall nearest to the jobsite is not required to pay travel pay, provided that the jobsite is within 50 miles from the city hall in the city where the local hiring hall is located.
-Item 13, Section 6 applies only to those out of area employers who, regardless of the location of their permanent shop, obtain labor from the local hiring hall.
-See Local 162 Blended Master Labor Agreement, Article VIII, Section 6 (requiring employers who are signatory to collective bargaining agreements with other local unions of the Sheet Metal Workers to obtain labor from the local hiring hall "in the area where the work is to be performed."
+Therefore, Sheet Metal Workers' Local 104 provides this clarification jointly with SMACNA Central Valley.
+1. Item 13 provides for travel pay for employees, depending on the location of the employer's permanent shop, the jobsite, and whether the employer is required to obtain labor from a local hiring hall pursuant to a collective bargaining agreement.
+2. The travel and subsistence provisions are "intend[ed] travel pay to fairly compensate employees for travel, not to place contractors at a competitive disadvantage or to create artificial barriers against our of area contractors."
+Travel & Subsistence Provisions, Article VII, Section 2.
+3. Item 13, Section 1 provides that an employer whose permanent shop is located in the city that is within 50 miles from the jobsite is not required to pay travel pay.
+4. Item 13, Sections 4 and 5 provide that an employer whose permanent shop is located in a city more than 50 miles from the jobsite must pay travel pay as defined in those sections.
+5. Item 13, Section 6, provides that an employer who is signatory with other local unions of the Sheet Metal Workers and who obtains labor through the local hiring hall nearest to the jobsite is not required to pay travel pay, provided that the jobsite is within 50 miles from the city hall in the city where the local hiring hall is located.
+Item 13, Section 6 applies only to those out-of-area employers who, regardless of the location of their permanent shop, obtain labor from the local hiring hall.
+See Local 162 Blended Master Labor Agreement, Article VIII, Section 6 (requiring employers who are signatory to collective bargaining agreements with other local unions of the Travel Pay Clarification Page 2 December 5, 2014 Sheet Metal Workers to obtain labor from the local hiring hall "in the area where the work is to be performed").
+6. A nonsignatory employer whose permanent shop is located more than 50 miles from the jobsite. but who obtains labor from a union hiring hall in a city within 50 miles from the jobsite (for example, apprentices on public work, or workers dispatched pursuant to a project labor agreement). would be covered by Item 13, Section 6 with respect to those employees so obtained.
+A nonsignatory employer who does not obtain labor from a local hiring hall would have to comply with Item 13, Sections 1, 4, or 5, depending on the location of the employer's permanent shop.
+Sincerely, £ .